CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/quickstart.rst

 How to execute the demo
 -----------------------

+First of all, the <project-root-path>/**demo-conf.ini** file must be modified.
+This file contains some configuration to execute the demo, for example, paths to the models and the dataset.
+It must be modified with absolute paths that point to the current location of those files in the machine where the demo is executed.

 The demo can be executed in 2 ways:

 a.
 If the library is installed, can be executed as follows: